ruizqa/Github_Practice/README.md

 // To save a new change we need to run steps 2, 3, and 5

-// Show the current file tracking status git status
+// Show the current file tracking status <br>
+git status

+// Remove the .git reference to set it up again <br>
-rm -rf .git <br>
+rm -rf .git